big-guy/sample-custom-test-task/README.md

 This sample is intended to demonstrate how a platform provider, like Android or Kotlin Multiplatform, would use a low-level API to generate test events.

-This sample contains two parts:
+This sample contains multiple parts.

+Demonstrating custom test tasks using the Gradle Tooling API and the new test event reporter API:

-* The `custom-test-task` plugin, which defines a custom task that generates test events.
+* The `custom-test` plugin, which defines a custom task that generates test events.
 * The `consumer` build, which creates a Tooling API client to receive the test events.

+Demonstrating test report aggregation across projects:

+* The `application` build, which represents an application written in an example "custom" ecosystem.
+* The `library` build, which simulates an dependency of the application in the "custom" ecosystem.
+* The `aggregation` build, which demonstrates custom test report aggregration across projects.

 NOTE: The `consumer` requires Java 21.